-Corbyn to call for Irish government to be given role in powersharing restoration
+Corbyn to call for Irish Government to be given role in powersharing restoration

-Labour leader Jeremy Corbyn is to call for the revival of a contentious peace process mechanism to enable the UK and Irish governments to work together to save powersharing in Northern Ireland.
+UK Labour leader Jeremy Corbyn is to call for the revival of a contentious peace process mechanism to enable the UK and Irish Governments to work together to save powersharing in Northern Ireland.

-In a speech in Belfast on Thursday, Mr Corbyn will urge UK Prime Minister Theresa May to reconvene the British Irish Intergovernmental Conference – a body that offers the Irish a consultative role in non-devolved matters concerning Northern Ireland.
+In a speech in Belfast today, Mr Corbyn will urge British prime minister Theresa May to reconvene the British Irish Intergovernmental Conference - a body that offers the Irish a consultative role in non-devolved matters concerning Northern Ireland.

 Democratic Unionist leader Arlene Foster has dismissed the conference as a "talking shop" and instead called for direct rule UK ministers to take decisions on Northern Ireland at Westminster until such time as a powersharing administration can be pieced back together at Stormont.